dotlang/language/README.md

 Three main objectives are pursued in the design of this programming language:

 1. **Simplicity**: The code written in dotLang should be consistent, easy to write, read and understand.
 There has been a lot of effort to make sure there are as few exceptions and rules as possible.
 Software development is complex enough.
 Let's keep the language as simple as possible and save complexities for when we really need them.
 Very few things are done implicitly and transparently by the compiler or runtime system.
 Also I tried to reduce need for nested blocks and parentheses as much as possible.
 2. **Expressiveness**: It should give enough tools to the developer to produce readable and maintainable code.
-This requires a comprehensive standard library in addition to language notations.
+This requires a comprehensive standard library in addition to language notations (lambdas, closure, generics, union data types, maps and arrays, chaining function calls, ...).
 3. **Performance**: The compiler will compile to native code which will result in high performance.
-We try to do as much as possible during compilation (optimizations, de-refrencing, in-place mutation, sending by copy or reference, type checking, phantom types, inlining, exclusive resource handling, ...) so during runtime, there is not much to be done except mostly for memory management.
+We try to do as much as possible during compilation phase (optimizations, de-refrencing, in-place mutation, sending by copy or reference, type checking, phantom types, inlining, dispose function, ...) so during runtime, there is not much to be done except mostly for memory management.
 Where performance is a concern, the corresponding functions in standard library will be implemented in a lower level language.

 Achieving all of the above goals at the same time is impossible so there will definitely be trade-offs and exceptions.
 The underlying rules of design of this language are